EnumType/HomeSystem/README.md

 ### Data.txt
 The login data for the users is located in the *User-Data* directory.
 `Name` The username for this account
 `Password` The Password for the user (Please don't user your regular password!
-In the lates version 1.0.8 the passwords aren't daved encrypted!
+In the lates version 1.0.8 the passwords aren't saved encrypted!
 Use a random password e.g. from [Passwordgenerator](https://passwordsgenerator.net/))

 You can write many lines in this file but be careful with the correct syntax!
 E.g.:
 ```